-The Aviator Reserve trim starts at $57,285, including destination, and adds 20-inch wheels, an adaptive suspension (requires all-wheel drive), a hands-free liftgate, power-folding mirrors, a 360-degree parking camera, four-zone climate control, a power-adjustable steering wheel, leather upholstery, standard second-row captain's chairs (the bench is a no-cost option), integrated navigation, HD radio, rear audio controls and a 14-speaker sound system.
+The Aviator Reserve trim starts at $57,930, including destination, and adds 20-inch wheels, a hands-free liftgate, power-folding mirrors, a 360-degree parking camera, four-zone climate control, a power-adjustable steering wheel, leather upholstery, standard second-row captain's chairs (the bench is a no-cost option), integrated navigation, HD radio, rear audio controls and a 14-speaker sound system.

 The Aviator Black Label starts at $78,790, including destination, and is only available with all-wheel drive.
 It boasts unique color options and interior trim combinations, plus 22-inch wheels, a panoramic sunroof, upgraded leather, Lincoln's 30-way "Perfect Position" front seats (they heat, ventilate and massage among other tricks), a heated steering wheel, two rear USB ports, wireless smartphone charging, and a 28-speaker Revel Ultima sound system.

-Apart from the Black Label's unique design elements, many of the upper trims' additional features are available as options on the lower trim levels.
+Apart from the Black Label's unique design elements, most of its extras are available on the Reserve as options.

-The Aviator Grand Touring plug-in hybrid starts at $69,895, including destination, and is equipped similarly to the Reserve plus the panoramic sunroof and different steering.
-The Black Label version ($88,895) is also comparable, but has 21-inch wheels.
+The Aviator Grand Touring plug-in hybrid starts at $70,540, including destination, and is equipped similarly to the Reserve plus the panoramic sunroof, different steering and standard all-wheel drive.
+Its Black Label version ($88,895) is also comparable, but has 21-inch wheels.

 What are its safety equipment and crash ratings?